jpgcc/delicious-cached/readme.txt

 This plugin respects del.icio.us' will not to overload the feed with subsequent request, since the default cache refresh period is 60 minutes.

+Since version 1.3, the plugin is wigdet compatible.
+To take advantage of that, you'll need either 1) Wordpress 2.2 or higher, or 2) the Widgets plugin.
+You can still use the plugin without this feature (on WordPress 2.0/2.1 and/or along with a theme that's not widget compatible); just check the FAQ.

 == Installation ==

 1. Download the source code
 2. Extract the file delicious_cached_pp.php from the ZIP archive
 3. Upload the file delicious_cached_pp.php into your Wordpress install wp-content/plugins folder
 4. Activate the from Wordpress administration
+5. (For Wordpress 2.2+ with compatible theme) Go to *Presentation* > *Widgets*.
+Add the widget to the sidebar of your liking and/or setup any options you want to change.

 == Frequently Asked Questions ==